-Journal of Nursing Education and Practice (PRINT ISSN 1925-4040, ONLINE ISSN 1925-4059) is peer-reviewed international scientific journal providing a forum for original research, case reports, experience exchange and reviews to the fields of nursing on clinical nursing, nursing administration, nursing practice, nursing education and so on.
+Journal of Nursing Education and Practice (PRINT ISSN 1925-4040, ONLINE ISSN 1925-4059) is a peer-reviewed international scientific journal providing a forum for original research, case reports, experience exchange and reviews to the fields of nursing on clinical nursing, nursing administration, nursing practice, nursing education and so on.

 JNEP's primary aim is to promote a high standard of clinically related scholarship which supports the practice and education of nursing.
 The Journal also aims to promote the international exchange of ideas and experience that draw from the different cultures in which practice takes place.
 Manuscripts on evidence-based nursing and nursing education are preferred.

 JNEP is included in: